phucdoitoan/CENALP-implementation/README.md

-My implementation for the ijcai-19 paper
+My implementation for the ijcai-19 paper:
+"Joint Link Prediction and Network Alignment via Cross-graph Embedding"

 Same results with Facebook-Twitter dataset in the paper when no links are removed.
-The accuracy decreases when random links are remove. -> need to debug (TODO)
+TODO: Imporve the accuracy when random links are removed.